unoplatform/uno/doc/articles/using-uno-ui.md

 This type of declaration is required to avoid measuring errors if the font requested by a `TextBlock` or a `FontIcon` needs to be downloaded first.
 Specifying it using a data-URI ensures the font is readily available.

-The font names are referenced based on the `#` name, so
+The font names are referenced based on the `#` name, so:

 ```xml
 <Setter Property="FontFamily"